Actuators - Making Adjustments

 "Power Open - Spring Close": This option will open the damper/louver when power is applied to the actuator.
 Springs inside the actuator will force the damper/louver to close when power is removed.
 This is the standard action for most actuators and is required for UL Life Safety dampers.

-Jumper Bracket: A device that assists the movement of dampers and louvers connected together in a single unit.
-The jumper bracket connects to the blade of each section, bridging the louver/damper panels together and synchronizing their blade movement.
-This can assist the connect actuator by reducing the amount of torque required to open and close the blades.
+Jumper Bracket: A device that assists the movement of dampers and louvers connected as a multi-panel unit, often used with a jackshaft.
+The jumper bracket connects blades between adjacent sections, bridging the louver/damper panels together and synchronizing their blade movement.
+Jumper brackets assist the connected actuator by reducing the amount of torque required to open and close the blades.

 Dual Position Indication (DPI) Switch: A device installed on actuators to show which position the blades are in at a given time.
 Some models of DPI switches can be customized to indicate different blade angles.
 Learn how they work in "Open and Closed".